 Many people want to pursue a career in healthcare; however, finding the healthcare career path that is best matched with your interests and skills can be challenging.
 We have designed the following career paths for our current and prospective employees to use as a guide when seeking advancement or employment with Columbus Regional Health.

 Our hospital also offers educational funding assistance to employees pursuing academic degrees which benefit the organization, including tuition reimbursement that is granted at the beginning of the semester, and scholarships/loans through the hospital Foundation.

-Would you like to join Indiana's First Magnet Hospital nursing team?
+Would you like to join an excellent nursing team?
 Through leadership and collaborative practice, the nursing division at Columbus Regional Hospital provides cost effective, patient-centered interdisciplinary care.
 The professional registered nurse is an integral component of the total health care team and the principal agent by which the therapeutic and diagnostic modalities are delivered to the patient.
 Nursing care is provided in a decentralized system of departments and programs allowing the registered nurse to manage the delivery of patient care services from admission to discharge.

 Nurses who choose to practice at Columbus Regional Hospital can expect an individualized orientation program that includes classroom instruction and a preceptorship which links a new nurse with an experienced staff nurse as a partner.
 In addition, a Clinical Enhancement Program offers opportunities for recognizing and rewarding nurses for professional growth and development of clinical expertise in their area of practice.

 Do you enjoy fast-paced situations that are always changing and providing new challenges?
 Being part of our Emergency Response team or Emergency Department requires the ability to adapt to chaotic circumstances while maintaining a calm demeanor and providing practical solutions as part of a team effort to relieve the crisis.